 Health and Wellness: Volunteer Opportunities

-Through SEEDS, you can donate blood at an on-campus blood drive or volunteer at a local health services organization or a local cycling center to support community health and wellness.
+Through SEEDS, you can volunteer or participate in blood drives, at a local health services organization, and/or at a local cycling center to support community health and wellness.

 Outside In Pre-Health Program

 The pre-health program is a weekly volunteer and community engagement credit opportunity for students interested in any health field, including mental health, physical health, pre-med or pre-nursing, nutrition, and more.
 Students work with Outside In, a local health services organization, and can choose from a variety of clinical and non-clinical roles.